-The relatively low attack rates overall for a pandemic (see Figure 6) and the distinct age-distribution are consistent with significant background levels of immunity in the adult population that increases with age.
+The relatively low attack rates overall for a pandemic and the distinctive age distribution (see Figure 3) are consistent with significant background levels of immunity in the adult population that increases with age.
 Hence clinical attack rates are twice as high in people under 16 years than in older people.
-This is also consistent with serological information from Australia as well as the studies in Finland.
-The limited immunity in younger adults is considered to arise from earlier exposure to the seasonal H1N1 virus while the higher levels in older adults due to exposure to the pre-1957 seasonal H1N1 virus (which was replaced by the 1957 pandemic virus).
+This is also consistent with serological information from Australia and the United States as well as the studies in Finland.
+The limited immunity in younger adults is considered to arise from earlier exposure to the seasonal A(H1N1) virus while the higher levels in older adults is due to exposure to the pre-1957 seasonal A(H1N1) virus (which was replaced by the 1957 pandemic virus).

-2.1.3 Basic parameters
+2.1.3 Basic parameters[†]

-Incubation period (the period from exposure to symptoms appearing): The indications are that the incubation period is little different from other human influenza though the distribution may have a longer tail than is usually observed; the results to date are a median of 1.5 to 2 days with a range of 1-7 days [20].
+Incubation period (the period from exposure to symptoms appearing): The indications are that the incubation period is little different from other human influenza though the distribution may have a longer tail than is usually observed; the results to date are a median of 1.5 to 2 days with a range of 1-7 days [30].